How to Dry Flooring After Refrigerator Leaks

 Immediate response actions typically include:

-- Shutting off the refrigerator water supply if applicable
+- Shut off the refrigerator water supply if the appliance uses an ice maker or water dispenser.

 Quick action significantly reduces long-term damage risk.
 Even short delays allow water to move deeper into flooring materials, making drying more difficult and increasing the likelihood of hidden moisture problems.